-Everyone has abdominal muscles, or “abs.”
-For well-defined abs, most people will need to lose some body fat around the stomach and then build muscle.
+Abdominal muscles are also known as “abs.”
+For well-defined abs, most people need to lose some body fat around the stomach and then build muscle.

 Both males and females can achieve well-defined abs, but genetic and hormonal factors can make it more challenging for females.